+Digitalisation of waterways is strongly dependent on the availability of adequate connectivity between all actors involved (e.g. vessels/waterborne vehicles, field infrastructure like AtoNs, land-based centers).

 --- Consequential requirements for system architecture, sensors, actuators, and communications (technologies) – to be generically discussed

 Pull here together the requirements from the different chapters before and reflect them concurrently – point to (generic) technologies to fulfil those requirements grouped in functional families.